 • The non-thesis option requires:

-• 24 credit hours of graduate work from the course list and
+• 24 credit hours of core ASWR courses from the above list

-• 6 additional graduate-level credit hours that may comprise courses taken in other departments at Catholic University, with the student's program advisor or the director's consent.
+• 6 additional graduate-level credit hours that may comprise courses taken in other departments at CUA, with the student’s program advisor or the director’s consent.

 Minor in Applied Space Weather Research